ayoubelasryRoot/genetic_algorithm/README.md

 # Example
 ## Cost and Current Legos
-The <span style="color : yellow"> first row</span> reprents the price for each type of lego.
-And the <span style="color : green"> second row</span> represents the current total we have for each type of lego.For example, for the first lego we have 4 parts and the cost for each piece of the first lego is 8$
+The <span style="color : yellow"> first row</span> represents the price for each type of lego and the <span style="color : green"> second row</span> represents the current total we have for each type of lego.For example, for the first lego we have 4 parts and the cost of each piece of the first lego is 8$
 ![models and prices](images/legos_price.png)

 ## Models
-This <span style="color : blue"> table</span> reprents the models we can construct.
-For each model we have an array  of numbers that represents the number of parts for each lego needed in order to construct this model.
-For example, the model [1, 0, 1] means that we need 1 of the first type lego, 0 of the second type of lego and 1 of the third type of lego.
+This <span style="color : blue"> table</span> represents the models we can construct.
+For each model, we have an array of numbers that represents the number of parts for each lego needed in order to construct this model.
+For example, the model [1, 0, 1] means that we need 1 of the first type of lego, 0 of the second type of lego and 1 of the third type of lego.
 ![models and prices](images/models.png)

 ## Possible solution